-This post is part of our Spring Reset Challenge — a fun series designed to help you build a healthier + happier relationship to food, in honor of The Binge Breakthrough opening for enrollment and kicking off April 15!
+This post is part of our Spring Reset Challenge — a fun series designed to help you build a healthier + happier relationship to food, in honor of The Binge Breakthrough opening for the next round of enrollment.

 The other night, I ordered in so I could continue working late, preparing for all the beautiful souls joining The Binge Breakthrough.
 And I did something that years ago I would’ve NEVER even thought of, but these days I consider one of my secrets to success with food.
 When it was time to eat, I instinctively pushed aside my laptop, and gave full attention to what I was eating.
 Here’s why this little act works wonders.